Short Term vs. Long Term Disability in Pennyslvania

 Pennsylvania Disability Lawyers Working for You and Your Family

-The West Chester disability lawyers at Young, Marr, Mallis & Deane understand the fear of being out of work for an extended period.
+The West Chester disability lawyers at Young, Marr, Mallis & Associates understand the fear of being out of work for an extended period.
 Whether you miss a couple of months or several years, you need financial assistance to weather the storm.
 Fortunately, you have options, whether you are filing a workers’ compensation claim or are applying for Social Security benefits.
 However, without experience, your might not know which is the best path to take.
 We have been handling challenging disability cases for over two decades.
 Our office will fight for the short-term and long-term disability benefits you deserve.
 Call (215) 515-2954 to discuss steps you should take to obtain the financial help you need.